-The 2021 Tour de France sets off from Brest, Brittany, on Saturday 26 June, and two punchy finishes appear straightaway.
-Stage 1 is set to finish in Landerneau and stage 2 in Mûr de Bretagne, a place on a hilltop.
-The finishing straight climbs for 2 kilometres at 6.9%, while the first kilometre goes up at almost 10%.
-The ascent made its first Tour de France appearance in 2011 with a Cadel Evans victory.
-Since then Alexis Vuillermoz (2015) and Daniel Martin (2018) were also successful in Mûr de Bretagne.
+The 2021 Tour de France kicks in hard with two punchy finishes.
+Stage 1 serves a 3 kilometres at 5.7% hilltop finish near Landerneau and stage 2 ends at the Mûr de Bretagne, which made its first Tour de France appearance in 2011 with a Cadel Evans victory.
+Since then Alexis Vuillermoz (2015) and Daniel Martin (2018) were also successful at the 2 kilometres climb at 6.9%.

 The 10th stage travels from Albertville to Valence, host of the Tour de France twice in the past six years.
 On both occasions the fast men had it their way – André Greipel in 2015, Peter Sagan in 2018 -, which is also the most likely scenario in 2021.

 Arguably, the 11th stage is the most anticipated race of the 2021 Tour de France.
-The route takes in a double ascent of the Mont Ventoux without finishing atop the Beast of the Provence.
-Instead, the race will finish down in Malaucène, which lies at the foot of the famed mountain.
+The route takes in a double ascent of the Mont Ventoux without finishing at the top of the Beast of the Provence.
+Instead, the riders drop down into Malaucène, which lies at the foot of the famed mountain.

 Following stage 12 – a virtually flat race into Nîmes – the race heads over to the Pyrenees, but without entering the mountain range just yet.
 Stage 13 finishes in Carcassonne, where the fast men are likely to shine, before stage 14 traverses the lumpy foothills of the Pyrenees to finish in Quillan, just shy of the high mountains that the riders penetrate that Sunday.
 Stage 15 takes in four intermediate climbs before a downhill finish into Andorra la Vella.

-The first day of the final week of action is likely to see a successful breakaway.
+The first day of the final week of action is bound to see a successful breakaway.
 Stage 16 serves three huge climbs before a flat finale with an uphill kicker inside the last 8 kilometres, while stage 17 is quite the opposite with Pyrenean climbing packed inside the last 65 kilometres.
-After the Col de Peyresourde, Col d’Azet-Val Louron and a summit finish at the Col du Portet.
-This is a 16 kilometres climb at 8.7%, which was last used in 2018, when Nairo Quintana soloed to victory.
+After the Col de Peyresourde and Col d’Azet-Val Louron the riders tackle the Col du Portet, which is a 16 kilometres climb at 8.7%, last used in 2018 (Nairo Quintana victory).
+Summit finish!

-The 19th stage travels north on undulating terrain – sprinters or attackers?- before the final GC battle comes in the form of a second time trial.
-Stage 20 takes place in the vineyards of the Bordeaux region and adds up to 31 kilometres.
+The 19th stage travels north on flat to undulating terrain – sprinters or attackers?- before the final GC battle comes in the form of a second time trial.
+Stage 20 takes place in the vineyards of the Bordeaux region and adds up to 30.8 kilometres.

 Obviously, the last stage travels into Paris, where a bunch sprint is next to certain.